Information Security, Personal Data, GDPR

 Common questions in relation to GDPR

-GDPR replaces the Data Protection Act and will apply from 25th May 2018.
+GDPR replaces the Data Protection Act and applied from 25 May 2018.
 As all current EU legislation is being brought into UK law it will continue after Brexit.

 GDPR applies to Data Controllers and Processors and for the most part we at Cardium Outsourcing Ltd (T/A Your Office Anywhere) are the data processors and our customers who use applications and storage on our platform are the data controllers.